 For me, that’s been based in empathy for those who say hurtful things.
 For example, when I see a driver become so frustrated in traffic they begin to yell, raise their hands in the air, or flip off another person, my only emotion is empathy.
 I think to myself, “Wow… their life must really stink.”
 We must remember that in most cases, negativity is a projection of their story.
 And whether it’s online or in the car, hurt people hurt people.

 But I want to take a moment to look deeper into our internal reaction of opposition.
 I want you to understand the big picture.
 In reality, haters are actually your heralds announcing that you have arrived at the main stage.
 Because in my experience, if you’re not upsetting someone, it’s likely you haven’t stood for something.

 Playing in the middle is safe.
 It’s where everyone agrees, and nobody needs to lead.
 It’s where people go to make noise at no cost.
 But push the boundaries of any topic, and the alarm will sound.
 The key is how we view it.
 Or more importantly, how we internalize it.

 Option #1: Allow their comments to validate your fears.
 To create a nasty mix of positive and negative that develop a schizophrenic self-esteem and tosses your ability to navigate who you are, what you stand for, and where you’re going out the window.

 Option #2: Realize that opposition is the sign of influence.
-And while you thought there were mountain lions prowling in your backyard, in reality, they are squirrels and raccoons.
-The internet can make 3 critics seem like 3,000.
-But the truth is, it was 3 hurt people with too much time on their hands.
+And while you thought mountain lions were prowling in your backyard, in reality, they are squirrels and raccoons.
+The internet can make three critics seem like 3,000.
+But the truth is, it was three hurt people with too much time on their hands.

 At the end of the day, next time someone sends you some hate, don’t internalize it.
-Instead, send them gift card thanking them for signaling that you are accomplishing your mission.
-That your voice is not in the middle, but out in front.
+Instead, send them gift card thanking them for signaling that you are accomplishing your mission and that your voice is not in the middle, but out in front.

 3. Aim for respect, not recognition.